To be honest, I had never heard of Gräpplang Castle.

 So many excuses for me not to go!

-But after a few days navigating the trains and buses in Lucerne, and having a free day, I put my hesitations aside and decided to go for it!
+But after a few days navigating the trains and buses in Lucerne, and having a free day in my schedule, I put my hesitations aside and decided to go for it!
 And I’m so glad I did!

 There isn’t a great deal of information online about the castle.
 From what I have read though, Gräpplang castle was built around 1220 by the Knights of Flums.
 A couple hundred years later, the Old Zurich War took place and the castle was extorted to get protection, but it was never attacked or destroyed.